linux4life798/qnap-alt-os/README.md

    * Just press Del on boot to open the BIOS/FW settings.
    * Navigate right using the arrow keys (in screen) to the `Save & Exit` tab of the settings menu.
    * At the bottom of the page is `Boot Override`, which allows you to select a boot device/mode to temporarily boot from.
+* **Boot Media** - I installed the alternative OS on additional SSDs, so that I could continue to install QNAP software (with bundled firmware) updates using the builtin USB PMAP 5G drive.
 * **Debian Live** \- When booting Debian Live, the grub bootloader will present on the serial console at 115200 baud, but you need to modify the grub linux boot command line to force linux to use the serial console, too.
    * At the grub menu, press `e` on the keyboard to modify the first grub live boot option.
    * Add `console=ttyS0,115200n8` to the linux command line and press `Ctrl-X` to boot.